 needs talented public affairs professionals who have the knowledge and

 expertise required in today’s information environment.
 Programs offered

 by the Public Relations Society of America (PRSA) or the International

 Association of Business Communicators (IABC) can help Air Force PAs

 develop the advanced public relations skills that will enable them to

 provide expert communications counsel to commanders at all levels.

-That’s why AFPAAA strongly supports membership in PRSA or IABC and urges PAs to earn the credentials these organizations offer.
-As part of its commitment to support the active force, AFPAAA has established a stipend program to help PAs offset the costs involved in applying for accreditation by PRSA or certification by IABC.
+That’s why AFPAA strongly supports membership in PRSA or IABC and urges PAs to earn the credentials these organizations offer.
+As part of its commitment to support the active force, AFPAA has established a stipend program to help PAs offset the costs involved in applying for accreditation by PRSA or certification by IABC.

 Up to four stipend of $250 each per fiscal year are available to Air Force personnel who successfully complete one of the PRSA or IABC credentialing programs.

 To be eligible, a stipend applicant must be: